Zy0d0x0/HS2-Wheel/README.md

 Flip will later be used to flash the ardunio with a new firmware so when the ardunio is plugged into any device it should then load as USB Keyboard.

-Connect the ardunio and open up task manager, you should notice the ardunio is currently displaying as a COM port.
+Connect the ardunio and open up device manager, you should notice the ardunio is currently displaying as a COM port.
 While the ardunio is currently connected and showing as a COM port you should flash the Main-Wheel.ino sketch onto the ardunio ready.